Electoral Services Privacy Notice

 These records may include:

-Your previous or any redirected address
+- Your previous or redirected address

-The other occupants in your home
+- Other occupants in your home

-If you are over 76 or under 16/17
+- If you are over 76 or aged 16/17

 What is the information used for?